 As a die-hard medievalist, so I was bound to pick up these books at some time and I guess 2018 was my year.
 I had already watched the mini-series and the books made me fall in love with the medieval world even more.
 I love the storylines and the author did so much research as to make it historically plausible.

 I love the Vampire Chronicles and have pretty much read them all (P.S.
 Angel Time & Of Love and Evil are not from the Vampire Chronicles but from the Songs of the Seraphim series).
-Anne Rice is a wonderful story-teller and I love how she interweaves history, religion, culture, and intrigue into every character.
-Out of the three, Angel Time has to be my favorite because it’s about a serial killer who goes back to the Middle Ages. 🙂 I quiet obviously have a “type” when it comes to books.
+Anne Rice is a wonderful storyteller and I love how she interweaves history, religion, culture, and intrigue into every character.
+Out of the three, Angel Time has to be my favorite because it’s about a serial killer who goes back to the Middle Ages. 🙂 I quite obviously have a “type” when it comes to books.

 Called Out of Darkness: A Spiritual Confession by Anne Rice (audiobook)

 As you can see, I read a lot of Anne Rice’s novels, especially her Vampire Chronicles.
 But this book is different.
 This book is about her journey back to Catholicism after decades of atheism, but for me, this book was all about reawakening my deep seeded search to intensify my Catholicism.
 Her descriptions of life in pre-Vatican II New Orleans made me want to pack my bags in search of the heavy oaks and candle-filled chapels.
 Religious or not, this book is a fabulous journey!

 On Heaven and Earth: Pope Francis of Faith, Family and the Church in the 21st Century by Jorge Mario Bergoglio (Pope Francis) & Abraham Skorka (audiobook)